trustbridge/intergov/docs/channel_api.rst

    @enduml

-.. [#] Nodes act on behalf of jurisdictions, which is why it's not addressed to the node, but the jurisdiction.
-If there are multiple nodes in a jurisdiction subscribed to a particular channel, all of those nodes will receive all messages addressed to that jurisdiction.

 **Channel Auth**

 A channel posting endpoint is posting messages AS the jurisdiction and therefore must ensure that only nodes that are permitted to send messages AS the jurisdiction are allowed to post.